boxuanzhang/backend-test-php/README.md

 because every time we update our model properties we break what is expected from our API.
 Also, we would like all our dates to be returned in UTC format.

-* Change the methods in `Api\UserProfileController` and `Api\MessageController` to transform the output resources.
+* Change the methods in `Api\UserProfileController` and `Api\MessageController` to transform the output resources. :white_check_mark:
-* Only return the resource fields necessary.
+* Only return the resource fields necessary. :white_check_mark:
-* Ensure all dates are output in UTC format.
+* Ensure all dates are output in UTC format. :white_check_mark:
-* Write a test to ensure that it outputs what you expect it to.
+* Write a test to ensure that it outputs what you expect it to. :white_check_mark:

 Note there are packages available that can help you with this, or you can roll your own solution.